Applications for the 24-25 school are open. Schedule a tour now!

 2019, Homestead Climate Lab Established

 The Climate Lab was founded through the partnership of Catskill Mountainkeeper, The Center for Discovery, and Friends of the Homestead School in honor of the Homestead’s 40th anniversary and it’s many years of environmental education, advocacy, and fundraising.
-The generous 25,000 dollar grant is available to students and staff of the Homestead School to advance learning in the areas of environmental and climate education.
+The generous $25,000 grant is available to students and staff of the Homestead School to advance learning in the areas of environmental and climate education.

-Homestead School Opens Collaborative College High School
+2020: Homestead School Opens Collaborative College High School